Akulgunukula/Ray-Tracing/README.md

 Overview

 This project is based on Peter Shirley’s guide.
-The purpose of this project is to walk you through building a basic ray tracer that can render images with indirect lighting, which is widely used in movie production and video games.
-By the end of this project, you’ll have a functioning ray tracer that can render simple scenes, including spheres and simple light interaction.
+The purpose of this project is to use a ray tracer that can render images with indirect lighting, which is widely used in movie production and video games.

 The ray tracer you’ll build is technically a path tracer, which simulates the way light bounces around a scene.
 This will develop a understanding for light physics and photography too.